Lupita Nyong’o won the Best Supporting Actress in the 2014 Oscars for the film, 12 Years a Slave, but her journey has been a long and inspiring one.

 Lupita Nyong’o had taken to drama studies early in her career and consequently obtained the leading role in Romeo and Juliet, produced by Phoenix Players, a Nairobi based repertory.
 She also returned to Mexico for a while to learn Spanish.

-Her college education was in the Hampshire College, Amherst, Massachusetts in the United States.
+Her college education was in Hampshire College, Amherst, Massachusetts in the United States.
 She completed her degree in 2003.
 When Lupita returned to Kenya during the summer vacations, she chanced upon the filming of The Constant Gardener.

 This is where she met Ralph Fiennes and joined the team as a production assistant.
 Ralph was the first inspiration of her life who asked her to choose acting as a career only if she couldn’t imagine a life without it.